-NOTE: For more information on other documents to be submitted as part of the Underwriting Package, please see page 32 for more information.
+NOTE: See Underwriting Package, for more information on other documents to be submitted for a complete package.

 Please note that as you enter information on the Borrower and House to be purchased, the Portal will identify supporting documentation that must be attached to the Underwriting Package submission.
 The system will not allow you to submit the Underwriting Package without these required documents.